 Welcome to the website for St Peter's Roman Catholic Primary School.
 We are situated in the picturesque Rossendale valley and enjoy scenic views which span far and wide.
 Our school is founded in the Catholic faith and all our actions reflect our belief that every child is a gift created in the image of our God.
 We openly welcome children from all faiths and backgrounds and every child flourishes in our care and love.

 There is a real family atmosphere at St Peter's of which we are very proud.
 We know all our families well and build on this strong partnership between school, parish and home to ensure our precious children receive the support and stimulating education they deserve, rooted within our rich Catholic ethos.
-Our most recent family survey once again showed that 100% of our parents would recommend us to another parent.
+Our most recent family survey once again showed that our parents and carers overwhelmingly recommend us to other parents.

 We always welcome visitors to the school, so please contact our office if you wish to make an appointment to see myself or my Deputy Head, Mrs Maria Mussell.

 Operation Encompass is a unique Police and Education early intervention safeguarding partnership which ensures that a child's school is informed, prior to the start of the next school day, that there has been an incident of Domestic Abuse to which the child or young person has been exposed, and which might then have an impact on them in school the following day.

 Each school is informed of all Domestic Abuse incidents, not just those where an offence can be identified or those which are graded as high risk.
 The partnership recognises that all incidents of Domestic Abuse can be harmful to children and young people.

 This information will be shared throughout the year, including school holidays and the weekends.
 Information will only be shared with the school by the police where it is identified that a young person was present, witnessed or was involved in a domestic abuse incident.